-After I was warned by the Gestapo I was transferred to another clinic inside Germany where I worked as a nurse for the Wehrmacht.
+After my interrogation by the Gestapo I was transferred to another clinic inside Germany where I worked as a nurse for the Wehrmacht.
 My mother was still in Poland and I wrote to her as often as I could.
 My father was missing.
-I got involved with a German soldier who was convalescing but it didn't work out.
+I got involved with a German soldier who was on convalescent leave but it didn't work out.
 He was violent, especially when he drank.
 One night he came home drunk and beat me.
 After that I moved out and lived at the clinic.
-Conditions weren't good but it was a lot better than being with that guy.
+Conditions there weren't good but it was a lot better than being with that guy.